vickynovlani/nops-docs/pages/Workload/MAP/backfilling-a-cur-file.md

 ## Creating the Ticket ##

 For each Payer account, log into your [Amazon Support Console](https://support.console.aws.amazon.com/support) to create a support ticket.
-Please CC your point of contact at nOps in your supoprt ticket.
+Please CC your point of contact at nOps in your support ticket, or inform them when the backfill has been completed.

 ### Ticket Information ###